benji-cannot-code/fast-vc-chromium-benchmark-run-4/components/variations/cros/README.md

-The executable `evaluate_seed` is a minimal program (budget: 1MiB of disk space for the executable itself) used early in ChromeOS boot to determine which group each early-boot experiment should be in, as well as any parameters for the binary.
+The executable `evaluate_seed` is a minimal program (budget: 1MiB of disk space for the executable itself) used early in ChromeOS boot to determine which group each early-boot experiment should be in, as well as any parameters for the experiment.
 It lives here so that it is trivial to keep the code in sync between ChromeOS's platform layer and chrome.

 It will be executed primarily by `featured`, which lives in